-This brief presented a design challenge to the engineering team at HCS.
-The client required the deployment frame to be fixed on the seabed, however, in the event of a situation requiring emergency release, the client did not wish to have to cut the main umbilical hose nor have to retrieve the entire deployment frame structure.
+This brief presented an ambitious design challenge to the engineering team at HCS, but one that we would eventually overcome.
+The client required the deployment frame to be fixed on the seabed.
+However, in the event of a situation requiring emergency release, the client did not wish to cut the main umbilical hose nor have to retrieve the entire deployment frame structure.
+Therefore, our engineering team was tasked to deliver a project result that met the clients’ expectations.

 The design solution was to engineer two interlocking frames.

-- A primary frame, intended to be permanently pinned to the seabed for the duration of project.
+- A primary frame intended to pin to the seabed for the duration of the project permanently.

-- A secondary breakaway plate structure, which could easily be disconnected and retrieved in the event of an emergency.
+- A secondary breakaway plate structure, which could easily be disconnected and retrieved in an emergency.

-Guidepins, projecting from the primary frame base plate, ensured perfect alignment of the two interlocking structures.
-Two hydraulic cylinders locked both frames in perfect position.
+Guidepins projecting from the primary frame base plate, ensured the perfect alignment of the two interlocking structures.
+Two hydraulic cylinders locked both frames in an ideal position.

-This subsea deployment frame was designed and fully manufactured in 10 weeks.
-Frame fully complied with client specifications.
-Our innovative approach was acknowledged by client to be a simple, yet highly practical solution to their industry problem.
+This subsea deployment frame was designed and entirely manufactured in ten weeks.
+The frame fully complied with client specifications.
+The client acknowledged our innovative approach to be a simple yet efficient solution to their industry problem.